SchildCode/EpXL/README.md

 EnergyPlus-Excel is a simple yet powerful macro-enabled Microsoft Excel spreadsheet user-interface to the EnergyPlus™ whole-building energy simulation program (https://energyplus.net/).
 It can import .epJSON and legacy .IDF input data files, or you can create/edit from scratch.
 It gives an excellent compact overview of all input data, which you can manipulate (copy/paste/edit), with popup descriptions and automatic error checking.
 EpXL can also automate multidimensional parametric analysis or Monte Carlo simulations for optimization.
 Output is automatically imported into Excel, with a link for viewing the 3D model.

 ### Functionality overview
-- **Input data is tabulated in a compact form, with popup field descriptions, thus giving a good overview for editing**
+- **Input data is tabulated in a compact form, with popup field descriptions, giving a good overview for editing**
 - **Automatic checks for max/min bounds, list options, and value type (numeric or string)**
 - **Import/export .epJSON and legacy .IDF input data files**
 - **Hyperlinks automatically import results files into Excel, e.g. time-series**